zchee/golang-wiki/Modules.md

 The details are covered in the remainder of this page, but here is a simple example of creating a module from scratch.

-Create a directory outside of your GOPATH:
+Create a directory outside of your GOPATH, and optionally initialize VCS:
 ```
 $ mkdir -p /tmp/scratchpad/hello
 $ cd /tmp/scratchpad/hello
+$ git init -q
+$ git remote add origin https://github.com/your/repo
 ```

 Initialize a new module:
 ```
-$ go mod init github.com/you/hello
+$ go mod init github.com/your/repo

-go: creating new go.mod: module github.com/you/hello
+go: creating new go.mod: module github.com/your/repo
 ```

 Write your code: